Akii/blog/posts/2018-02-19-geoip-lookup-part-1.markdown

 One of my first private projects I wrote with Haskell involved fetching GeoIP information from a remote service.
 Now, roughly 1.5 years later, I want to come back to that implementation and reflect on it.
 Back then it really excited me, so I thought I should share this experience in a blog post.

-Since this blog is explicitly targeted to beginners, I will not just simply refactor and abstract my original implementation.
+Since this blog is explicitly targeted at beginners, I will not just simply refactor and abstract my original implementation.
 I will implement the lookup from scratch.
 This will give you insight into how to implement this and, more importantly, what the thought process looks like.

 The goal is to implement a fast and efficient GeoIP lookup that can handle at least 50 lookups per second.
 The roadmap for that looks like this: